gpuweb/WSL/Spec/source/index.rst

 #.
 If the expression in the if is ``true`` or ``false``.

    #.
-Push that value on the control flow stack
+Push that value and the divergence point identifier of the branch on the divergence stack
    #.
 Replace the branch by the statement in the then (for ``true``) or else (for ``false``) branch, wrapped in the ``Join`` construct

 #.
 Else reduce that expression